Music is the balm that soothes my soul. It lifts me up, calms me down, and makes me feel connected to others all at the same time. Talk about power!

 I first heard Ani DiFranco’s music when I was in my early 20s.
 A young man I had been dating made me a mixtape of “Living In Clip” and I became obsessed – with the music, not the man ;).
 I think of “32 Flavors” as my personal theme song.
 It sums up my feelings of not fitting into one particular box.
 That song makes me feel understood.
 So much of what Ani sings about actually moves me to my core.
 Her album, “Canon” was a source of support for me during my divorce.
 Again, I felt seen and understood, which was what I needed most at that time.

 We all need meaning in our lives.
 Music can give us hope, inspiration, clarity, depth, and so much more.
 If you feel lost or as though life has lost its shine, please look to music.
-It can help pull you out of a dark space and allow you to recognize that you are never alone.
+It can help pull you out of a dark space and allow you to recognize that you are not alone.
 With music, there is always something to look forward to.

 #4 – Music Carries Powerful Memories